silelis/ELM402_rotary_encoder_emulator/README.md

 # ELM402_emulator
-ELM402 rotary decoder software emulator written in C.
+ELM402 rotary encoder software emulator written in C.
 Reqiures Microchip PIC mcu's.

 This is ELM402 rotary encoder software emulator.
+The ELM402 is an 8 pin integrated circuit that is used to convert the signals from a rotary encoder into a series of up and down output pulses.

 Code is written in C in CCS PIC compiler (https://www.ccsinfo.com/).